 Dierama luteoalbidum I.Verd. is a rare species that is found in open grassland in the Eastern Cape.
 Flowers are a lovely pale lemon colour in bud opening to white shaded yellow.
-Flowered and photographed in early summer by Rob Hamilton.
+The first photo was taken in early summer by Rob Hamilton.
 The second photo is from Ellen Hornig.

 Dierama pauciflorum N.E.Br. is found in clumps in marshy ground or forming tussocks in water, or singly on drier ground from the Eastern Cape to Zimbabwe.
 The paucity of flowers on this species is made up by its intense colour (pink to reddish).
 The first photo was taken by Rob Hamilton in early summer of a plant he is growing.
 Photos 2-4 from Cameron McMaster, Mary Sue Ittner, and Bob Rutemoeller taken January 2010 at Naude's Nek.

 Dierama pendulum (L.f.)
 Baker is the only member of this genus that is in a winter rainfall area.
 It grows on rocky, loamy clay or sandstone slopes and flats in the southeastern Cape (an area that gets year round rain).
-Growing from 70 to 110 cm, with a slender and wiry stem, linear leaves, it has pink nodding flowers in drooping spikes and flowers Oct-Dec.
+Growing from 70 to 110 cm, with a slender and wiry stem and linear leaves, it has pink nodding flowers in drooping spikes and flowers Oct-Dec.
 The first four photos from iNaturalist were taken by Nicola van Berkel on the Suurberg Pass in October and shared under a CC BY-SA license.
 The last photo is a white form of this species photographed and flowered by Rob Hamilton in early summer.